sitemapxml/mu-plugins/README.md

 Wordpress "Must-Use" plugins are a special plugins which are loaded before any other plugins on your website.
 Therefore, they can not use some features that regular plugins can, but they are useful for creating custom functions, and they are update-proof.

+This template should help you to get started quickly.

 For more information on this, you can read related Wordpress <a href="https://wordpress.org/support/article/must-use-plugins/" target="_blank">support article</a>